Samantha-Du/GLA-SDD/README.md

 pip install -r requirements.txt
 ```

-## Train GLA-SDD from scratch
+## Train RPA-SDD from scratch
-You can train GLA-SDD from scratch as follows.
+You can train RPA-SDD from scratch as follows.

 ## 1. Pack waveforms into hdf5 files
 The [scripts/2_pack_waveforms_to_hdf5s.sh](scripts/2_pack_waveforms_to_hdf5s.sh) script is used for packing all raw waveforms into large hdf5 files for speed up training.
 The packed files looks like: